BlueBrain/nexus-bbp-domains/src/main/paradox/docs/bluebrainnexustutorialkcni/getting-started/quick-start/index.md

 An overview of this dataset can be found [here](../dataset/index.html).

 @@@ note
 * We will be using [Blue Brain Nexus CLI](https://github.com/BlueBrain/nexus-cli), a python client throughout this quick start tutorial.
 * This tutorial assumes you've installed and configured the CLI.
-If not, please follow the set up instructions.
+If not, please follow the [Set up](../setup/index.html) instructions.
 @@@

 Let's get started.